kernelmethod/MonsterMash2023/README.md

   * Extrasensory tentacles, a new mask that provides bioscanning and the Sense Psychic mutation.

-> Mycogrigori Alcoves by kernelmethod is marked with CC0 1.0
+> Mycogrigoric Alcoves by kernelmethod is marked with CC0 1.0